nitindermohan/oak-new-docs/content/docs/manuals/app-catalog/catalog.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
+You can run a wide variety of applications in your Oakestra cluster.
+Here, you'll find some examples applications with their respective SLA template that you can use right away to test out Oakestra.
+You can also use these examples as a starting point to build your own applications.

 ![header](header.png)
-Here, you'll find some examples of applications with their respective SLA template that you can use right away to test out Oakestra.

-## Nginx Client-Server with Load Balancing
+## I. Nginx Client-Server with Load Balancing
 ![Minecraft Preview](balancing.png)

-To test out the balancing capabilities of Oakestra, we can deploy a simple Nginx server and a client that sends requests to a Round-Robin balanced semantic IP assigned to the server.
-When scaling up the Nginx service, the client requests will automatically be balanced across the service's instances.
+To test out the balancing capabilities of Oakestra, you can deploy a simple Nginx server and a client that sends requests to a **Round-Robin** balanced semantic IP assigned to the server.
+This means that when scaling up your Nginx service, the client requests will automatically be balanced across the service's instances without you having to change anything in application code.

 {{< link-card
  title="Nginx Client-Server Example"
- description="create load-balanced nginx servers" href="../nginx-client-server-with-load-balancing/"
- target="_blank"
+ description="Read more about how to create load-balanced microservices" href="../nginx-client-server-with-load-balancing/" target="_blank"
 >}}

-## Cloud/Edge Gaming: Minecraft
+## II.
+Cloud/Edge Gaming: Minecraft
 ![Minecraft Preview](minecraft-full.png)

-Features:
+**Features**:
 - 🎮 Play Minecraft from a browser, no client installation needed (thanks to [WebMC](https://github.com/michaljaz/webmc))
 - 👭 Play multiplayer locally or remotely
 - 🖥️ Host your Minecraft server ([Openhack](https://github.com/noelbundick/minecraft-server)) and proxy.